-The person who held the position of company secretary at the end of the financial year was Mr Stephen Price.
-Mr Price was appointed to the position on 15 Oct 2020.
-Prior to his appointment, Mr Aidan Reynolds and Ms Danielle Wood (Acting company secretary) were the incumbencies.
-All the above executives have extensive management experience in the hospitality industry.
+The person who held the position of company secretary at the end of the financial year was Mr Aidan Reynolds and Ms Danielle Wood (Acting company secretary from 22 May 2020.
+Both Mr Reynolds and Ms Wood have extensive management experience in the hospitality industry.
+Mr Reynolds was appointed on 23 May 2011.